SilbinaryWolf/WP-Percolate/README.md

 Get Started
 -----------

 In order to use this plugin you will need an API key issued to you from Percolate, along with your user ID.
+For installation instructions please visit our [Wordpress partners page](http://partners.percolate.com/category/plugin-documentation/wordpress/).

 Changelog